CaitlinChiang/Coding-Insights/clean-code/chapter-03.md

 }
 ```

-- Use enums for a list of constants, which can be used easier in switch statements
+- Use enums for a list of constants, which can be used easier in switch statements within functions.
-  - Know when to use switch statements instead of if statements
+  - Know when to use switch statements instead of if statements.
+  - But when if statements are used, it is best to use them as guard clauses.
 ```
 enum Direction {
   NORTH,